ziyexiaohei/cse15l-lab-reports/lab2.md

 ## Screenshouts of  using `/add-message`
 1. ![Hello](laba21.png)
  * Once the code is being run, under the `Handler` class, method `handleRequest`, and `decode` has been called and also the `main` method under class `StringServer` is being called.
  * The `main` method takes a array of string as argument, and convert it into interger and store in port inorder for the Server to start.
 The `decode` method takes String as argument.
 And the `handleRequest` method takes URI as argument.
-The value of relevant file of the class are `String str`, and `int i`. `int i` stored 1 as the counter to the string user entered, and `String str` used to store string `Hello` that user entered.
+The value of relevant file of the class are `String str`, and `int i`.
+The value of `int i` is 1, to keep track of how many times user entered string, and the value of `String str` is 1.Hello, which is the counter and the string entered by user.

  * Once the request has been processed, a new string will be stored in `String str` which contains the string requested, and i as the counter.
-The `int i` value is mean to keep track of how many string has been requested, the valuen of i will change with every `/add` request.
+The `int i` value is mean to keep track of how many string has been requested, the value of i will change with every `/add` request.
 If there is no value got changed then it either return to the decode of `String str` (when the path is "/"), or  `return "404 Not Found!"` for path that is unknow.
 In this case the `int i` stoed `1`, and `String str` stored `1.Hello` .
 <br>

 2. ![Howareyou](laba22.png)